 When you apply power to the Router or restart it, a short period of time elapses while the Router boots up.
-During this time, the LED blinks.
+During this time, the Power/Ready LED blinks.
 When the Router has completely booted up, the Power/Ready LED becomes a SOLID light, indicating the Router is ready for use.
-When data is being sent to the printer, the light will blink fast.

 OFF Router is OFF

 Slow Blinking Green Router is Booting Up

 Solid Green Router is Ready

-Fast Blinking Green Printer Activity